Glombs/libertybellenewsletter/monthbymonth.md

 <p>We had seen the lovely moorings at Hemingford Grey on our way up so stopped there on the way back and explored both Hemingford Grey and Hemingford Prior and had a drink and snacks in 'The Cock'.</p>

 <p>We got the last mooring space in Ely which was conveniently close to the tap which we used the next moring before setting off the next day.
 We were booked to go through Denver Lock later in the day and arrived in plenty of time which meant that we had to hang about for the whole afternoon.
-I spent the afternoon planning how we could get our domestic batteries replaced as they were performing very poorly.</p>
+Tony spent the afternoon planning how we could get our domestic batteries replaced as they were performing very poorly.</p>

-<p>I prepared the boat in case of collision when entering the lock.
+<p>Tony prepared the boat in case of collision when entering the lock.
 There was already a boat waiting at the lock landing.
 They had been moored behind us earlier.
 As we were waiting, drifting near the landing the thunder started again.
 It had been threatening earlier in the afternoon.
 We eventually moved into the lock and the lightning started.
 We were both freed onto the tidal stretch and the heavens opened.
 We have never been out in such rain!
 The first boat struggled to get into the lock.
 It looked like he had grounded himself.
 We had trouble too, nearly hitting the fence marking the channel into the lock and eventually hitting the tyre encrusted wall head on, but not too badly.
 We managed to power the boat round and had to wait until the lock was opened.
 The nice lock keeper, Paul, said we could stay on the landing stage overnight if we wanted to which came as a relief.</p>

 <p>We wanted to explore some more of the Middle Levels and set off the next day turning onto the Sixteen Foot Drain.
 This was weedier and a bit shallower at times.
 We had trouble getting under Bedlam Bridge and bent the solar panel brackets.
 Then Boot's Bridge on the same run was very close too.
 We turned onto the Forty Foot Drain and were trying to get to Ramsey.</p>